shutaozhenzhen/thetimelineproj/doc/mission-statement.rst

 Mission statement
 =================

-This page describes problems that timeline solves, and also problems it does not intent to solve.
-It explains why timeline exists and what it does.
+This page describes problems that timeline tries to solve and also problems that it does not intend to solve.
+It should not be read as a feature list, but more like a vision.
+If it says that timeline should be able to do something, it doesn't mean that it can do it today, but that it is a problem that timeline might solve in the future.

 Timeline display
 ----------------